 We just wrote a long post about taking care of your dog’s teeth that has tons of important info you should know.
 In a nutshell, Vetstreet reports that 85% of all pets have periodontal disease by age three.
 That’s alarming!
 But when you stop and think about it, how often do you brush your dog’s teeth?
 Or give them dental chews or another dog dental cleaner?

 Brushing your dog’s teeth just once a week or even every other week goes a long way to help with their oral hygiene.
-We recommend getting a canine toothbrush and toothpaste set, $9.99 at Amazon, and slowly easing into the habit of regular brushings.
+We recommend getting a canine toothbrush and toothpaste set, and slowly easing into the habit of regular brushings.

 7. Too much TLC